Written by Tara Tickel and Sunni Florence

-At 3 weeks old, they should begin nibbling grain & hay - you may give the bottle baby a 1/4 cup of grain, working up to 1&1/2 cup of grain each day plus free choice Hay.
+At 3 weeks old, they should begin nibbling grain & hay - you may give the bottle baby a 1/4 cup of grain, working up to 2 cups of grain each day plus free choice Hay.

-(when changing feed from my grain to yours, do it VERY slowly, just as you would for a new pup in you kennel, they may get "clumpy poop" as they adjust to the new feed, or not.
+(when changing feed from my grain to yours, do it VERY slowly, they may get "clumpy poop" as they adjust to the new feed, or not.
 This is normal, just give Probiotic gel and watch to make sure they don't begin to scour).

 4-8 weeks old: As much as the kid wants of a 12 ounce bottle 2 times a day.
 They should be able to finish a 12 ounce bottle at this age.
 If a kid refuses to finish his bottle for 2 consecutive feedings, please contact the breeder or your mentor.

 8 – 12 weeks old: One 12 ounce bottle a day,

 12 weeks old: stop bottle feeding altogether.